githubgscoder/UCBerkeley_MLAI_Capstone/README.md

-### Project Title
-Predicting staffing needs based on predicted census data
+### Project Title: Predicting staffing needs based on predicted census data

-**Author**
-Gigo Samuel
+**Author:** Gigo Samuel

 #### Executive summary
-This project aims to predict staffing needs for a healthcare organization based on predicted census data.
+This project aims to predict staffing needs for a healthcare organization based on predicted census using time series forecasting.
 The goal is to develop a time series forecasting model using ARIMA or SARIMAX to accurately predict patient census and optimie staffing levels in a healthcare setting.
+In addition, Recurrent Neural Networks(RNN) using Long Short-Term Memory(LSTM) and XGBoosting, an ensemble learning technique, a very powerful and popular machine learning alogorithm was also used to predict the same.
+The project emphasizes on data preprocessing, feature engineering, taking into account time based features, lagged variables and external factors.
+By comparing their performance, the most suitable approach can be identified.
+The goal being to establish a dependent system that translates census into optimized staffing levels, leading to efficient resource alloation and enhanced patient care.

 #### Rationale
 Why should anyone care about this question?